engtuncay/engtuncay.github.io/js2-typescript/arts/art-ts-01-beginners-guide.md

 It introduces optional static typing, classes, and interfaces to JavaScript, drawing parallels with languages like C# and Java.
 TypeScript code is transpiled to plain JavaScript, ensuring compatibility across various JavaScript environments.

 While TypeScript and JavaScript can operate in the same environment, they exhibit key differences.
-The main one is that TypeScript is statically typed, providing type safety, while JavaScript is dynamically typed.
+The main one is that TypeScript is `statically typed`, providing type safety, while JavaScript is `dynamically typed`.

 Let's delve into some of these differences: